GreenBeanio/Discord-Good-Day/README.md

 ## Setting up the Script

-In the .env file put your discord bot token in the quotes.
+- In the .env file put your discord bot token in the quotes.
+- Remove the "blank" from "blank.env" so that it's just ".env"

 ## Running the Python Script
 ### Windows